nicktheo59/nicktheo59.github.io/index.md

 - The Future of Renewable Energy and Income-generation
 - The Future of Food and Waste Management [Larvae Labs](./Labs.md)
 - The Future of Immersive Education
-- Intermittent / necessary entrepreneur-ing for pragmatic survival
+- Intermittent / necessary entrepreneur-ing (aka for paying the bills)

 ![](assets/img/LarvaeLabs.png)
 <br/>